mckenzielylo/PocketLedger/BUILD_TROUBLESHOOTING.md

 - **Cause:** Laravel bootstrap/cache directory missing or not writable
 - **Solution:** Use updated Dockerfiles that create required directories with proper permissions

+#### 7. Composer dump-autoload error
+- **Cause:** composer dump-autoload --optimize fails during build due to missing Laravel environment
+- **Solution:** Use updated Dockerfiles that skip separate dump-autoload step and handle it at runtime

 **Possible Causes & Solutions:**

 #### 1. Node.js/npm not found